Rehab For Alcoholics In South Africa

 Some useful coping skills include:

 Learning to recognise early warning signs of potential relapse is also important.
-This might include changes in mood, sleep patterns, or thought processes.
+This might include changes in mood or sleep patterns.

 Practising these skills daily strengthens them for when they’re most needed.